Logistics Company Owner in Quebec with a $3M Earnout: Capital Gains Reserve and Revenu Québec Rules in 2026

 |---|---|

-The worst-case scenario — LCGE denied, full gain in one year, no reserve — produces approximately $1,000,000 of Quebec tax on a $3M sale.
-The optimal scenario — LCGE claimed, 5-year reserve, every year below $350K of recognized gain — produces approximately $511,000.
-The gap is nearly $500,000 on a $3M transaction.
+The worst-case scenario — LCGE denied, full gain in one year, no reserve — produces approximately $750,000 of Quebec tax on a $3M sale ($3M × 50% inclusion = $1.5M of taxable income, with the bulk at Quebec's 53.31% top rate).
+The optimal scenario — LCGE claimed, 5-year reserve, every year sitting in mid-brackets — produces approximately $295,000.
+The gap is over $450,000 on a $3M transaction.
 That gap is decided in the 24 months before closing, not at the negotiation table.

 If you are within 24 months of selling a Quebec business in the $1M to $5M range, the cost of not modeling the QSBC tests, reserve structure, and Revenu Québec reporting before signing a letter of intent can easily exceed the cost of the advisory work itself.
 Our business sale planning team specializes in earnout structure modeling, LCGE eligibility reviews, and pre-sale corporate purification for Quebec and Ontario business owners.